TeamGantt Tip: We could write a whole book on this chapter alone... so we did! Download our Guide to Project Planning

 TeamGantt, an online project planning tool, gives you the ability to quickly and easily build a project plan using most of the tips listed above, and makes it even easier to adjust using a simple drag and drop feature.
 Creating a gantt chart based on the steps you’ve outlined for your team is easy and kind of fun.
 Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go.
 Try it out, and create a gantt chart for completely free!

 You’re almost finished!
 You’ve done your research, outlined your approach, discussed it with your team, and built your formal project plan.
 Do yourself one quick favor and ask someone on your team to review it before you hand it over to your clients.
 There’s nothing more embarrassing than being a project manager and delivering a plan with an error—like an incorrect date.
 It’ll take someone 10 minutes, and you’ll have peace of mind.

 After you’ve put all of that work into creating this important document, you want to make sure that it has actually been reviewed.
 When you’re delivering your project plan, make sure you provide a summary of it in prose format.
-A brief message that covers the overall methodology, resources, assumptions, deadlines, and related review times will help you to convey what the project plan means to the project and to everyone involved.
+A short message that covers the overall methodology, resources, assumptions, deadlines, and related review times will help you to convey what the project plan means to the project and to everyone involved.

 Don’t be bashful about it: explain the thought that has gone into the process of building the project plan, and open it up for discussion.
 It can be good to set up a call to review the plan line by line with a client.
 This ensures that your client will understand the process, and what each step in the plan means.
 Sure, you might have to explain it a few more times, but at least you’re making the effort to help establish good project planning standards across the board and educate your clients on how your team works.
 And again, it shows that you care.